fedora-riscv/releng/docs/source/sop_mass_branching.rst

 Koji
 ----
-The koji build system needs to have some tag/target work done to handle builds from the new branch and to update where builds from master go.
+The koji build system needs to have some tag/target work done to handle builds from the new branch and to update where builds from rawhide go.

 Run `make-koji-release-tags`_ script in `pagure releng`_ repo

 Fedora Release
 --------------
-The Fedora release package needs to be updated in both the new branch and in master.
+The Fedora release package needs to be updated in both the new branch and in rawhide.

-Changes to master branch in fedora-release package:
+Changes to rawhide branch in fedora-release package:

 ::